-The adequacy of the Risk Management Framework is reviewed on an annual basis at a Group level.
-The main vehicle for this being the CRSA process, supported by the Group internal audit function's risk-based audit programme.
+The adequacy and effectiveness of the operation of the Risk Management Framework is reviewed on an annual basis at a Group level.
+The main vehicle for this is the CRSA process, supported by the Group Internal Audit Function's risk-based audit programme.
+This may be supplemented by focused reviews by the Group Risk function or by external parties when deemed appropriate by management or the Board.